Avishkasj/Avishkasj/README.md

 # Hello there!
 I'm Avishka Supun

 I'm Avishka from Kurunegala, and I'm an Undergraduate of the Faculty of Technology, University of Ruhuna in Sri Lanka (Bachelor of information communication technology Honours).
-I do WEb and Mobile app Development.
+I do WEb app Development.
 I enjoy learning languages and frameworks like Flutter and React Native and working in WordPress.
 I also enjoy wireframing, UI, UX, and design in general.

 ## GitHub Stats: